Buena Vista Disc Frame Set

 - In Pearl White

-[NOTE: Seat Binder bolt was not installed on frames this shipment.
+[NOTE: Seat Binder bolt was not installed on frames on first shipment.
 Carefully look inside box for an envelope with bolt inside before recycling the box!]

 Buena Vista Disc Frame Set